bernardinelli/deslinker/README.md

 ### linker

 This repository contains software designed for linking single-night transients found in the Dark Energy Survey data into solar system orbits.
-The algorithms are described in [Bernardinelli et al 2020 ApJS 247 32](https://iopscience.iop.org/article/10.3847/1538-4365/ab6bd8).
+The algorithms are described in [Bernardinelli et al 2020 ApJS 247 32](https://iopscience.iop.org/article/10.3847/1538-4365/ab6bd8) and [Bernardinelli et al 2021 2109.03758](https://arxiv.org/abs/2109.03758).
+This branch contains modifications for use in the DECam Ecliptic Exploration Project (DEEP).

 The Python software presented here also relies heavily on the C++ package [orbitspp](https://github.com/gbernstein/orbitspp).
 After installation, an environment variable `ORBITSPP` should point to this software.